kwekuka/kwekuka.github.io/index.md

 ## About Me

-I am a PhD Candidate at Brown University where I am advised by Seny Kamara, and research fellow at Arthur AI.
-Broadly, I research machine learning and automated decision making with the goal of ensuring that these techniques are both responsible and trustworthy.
+I am a PhD Candidate at Brown University advised by [Seny Kamara](https://cs.brown.edu/~seny/) and [Suresh Venkatasubramanian](https://vivo.brown.edu/display/suresh), and an incoming intern at [IBM Research](https://research.ibm.com/).
+I've also held positions as a research intern at [Adobe](https://research.adobe.com/) and [Arthur AI](https://www.arthur.ai/).
+Before graduate school, I studied Computer Science and Mathematics at the University of Maryland - College Park, where I worked with [John Dickerson](https://jpdickerson.com/).

-Before this, I studied Computer Science and Mathematics at the University of Maryland - College Park, where I worked with John Dickerson and graduated in 2019.
+My research investigates foundational questions about uncertainty pertaining to responsible machine learning.
+Most often, I design and analyze algorithms that provably identify and mitigate issues surrounding data-driven decisions.
+Specifically, I use statistical techniques to examine the various sources of uncertainty which can obscure the responsible deployment of automated tools in real-world contexts.
+The high level goal of my research is to produce new ideas that can provide insight into existing and emerging challenges at the intersection of society and computation.

 ## Research Interests